>> Our Story

 PRESENT: Jack Webster, Michael Cohn, Brian Schenkenberger, Jason

-Varga, Kevin Feeley, Roger 'Dot' Lee, Davin Flateau,
+Varga, Kevin Feeley, Jim Brennan, Roger 'Dot' Lee, Davin Flateau,

 Frankie 'the fan' Alfeeri, George Piatkowski, Roger